-Is Labiaplasty Cost Covered by Insurance?
+Is Labiaplasty Covered by Insurance?

-Labiaplasty cost is rarely paid for by insurance coverage.
+Labiaplasty is rarely paid for by insurance coverage.
 This is because — for most patients who seek labiaplasty to reduce the size of their labia minora — the procedure is cosmetic.

 Certainly, some patients may feel uncomfortable about having enlarged labia.
 However, even though this is an understandable concern, the majority of health insurance providers will not see corrective labiaplasty as “medically necessary”.